20 Tips For Traveling While Pregnant

 Pack enough sanitizing wipes and hand sanitizers.
 I like to have the small portable clip-on hand sanitizers available for when there is not enough access to public sanitizers at your location or destination.
-Pack enough face masks for travel.
-I prefer disposables, which are easy to use and then toss right away since it may be harder to keep the cloth one's clean while traveling.
+Pack enough face masks for traveling while pregnant.
+I prefer disposables, which are easy to use and then toss right away since it may be harder to keep the cloth one’s clean while traveling.

 Before covid-19, blankets, and supplies were readily available, especially on international flights.
 Now, this may not be the case anymore.
 Many airlines are offering limited services aboard their flights and as a result, you may have to bring whatever you need onboard.

 I, therefore, recommended packing an extra small blanket for travel and your own supplies (e.g. earphones, toiletries, etc.).